doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 `Effect` at its simplest could represent the new applications immutable `State` and optionally any `Commands` which need to be handled e.g. `Effect(State, Command)`.

 `Command` represents something which _needs to happen_ (future tense), probably in an imperitive fashion and likely interfacing with the real world, like IO  e.g. `AttemptLoginToRemoteServer(userName: String) : Command`.
-Note that a `Command` could easily represent a _"side-effect"_ in functional parlance.
+Note that a `Command` could easily represent a _"[side-effect](https://en.wikipedia.org/wiki/Side_effect_(computer_science))"_ in functional parlance.
 This is similar to Elm's [Commands](https://elmprogramming.com/commands.html#summary), as opposed to something like Redux's [Middleware](https://redux.js.org/understanding/history-and-design/middleware) or MVI's [preprocessing](https://adambennett.dev/2019/07/mvi-the-good-the-bad-and-the-ugly/).

 ### A Simple Architectural View